Home

 *Prescriptions are Preferred Generic, Preferred Brand, Non-Preferred Generic/Brand, and Non-Preferred Generic/Specialty

 The following plans are also Silver.
-But these are designed for the Cost Sharing Reduction program.
-Aetna has 15 Silver plans, broken up into five different levels, with three plans on each level.
-These are accessible when one qualifies for premium tax credits through the Marketplace website.
+They are designed for the Cost Sharing Reduction program.
+Aetna has 15 Silver CSR plans, broken up into five different categories, with three plans in each category.
+These are accessible when one qualifies for premium tax credits.
 They are only available through the Marketplace.

 Deducible$5700/$11,400$1000/$2000$0